 Dadaocheng is an area in Datong District in Taipei, Taiwan.
-As one of the oldest areas in Taipei, it is an important commerce centre for selling Taiwanese products like Chinese medicinal herbs, incenses, fabrics, Taiwanese tea and other unique products found in Taiwan.
+It is one of the oldest areas in the capital city and an important commerce centre for selling Taiwanese products like Chinese medicinal herbs, incense, fabrics, Taiwanese tea and other unique products found in Taiwan.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-How to get to Dihua Street in Dadaocheng
+How to get to Dihua Street in Dadaocheng Taipei

 Dihua Street is in Datong District in Taipei.
 It is between Nanjing W Road and Minquan W Road.